-As for McGregor, he was competitive early, surprised many, and left the ring with at least some respect from the boxing world, begrudgingly in some cases of course.
-For the purpose of money, the two worlds formed an uneasy alliance.
+But even taking that into consideration McGregor surprised many, and left the ring with at least some respect from the boxing world, begrudgingly in some cases of course.
+For the purpose of money, the two worlds formed an uneasy temporary alliance.

 McGregor even now talks of a rematch convinced he could win a return, it won’t happen, it shouldn’t happen, but then the first fight shouldn’t have happened.

 We saw a softer ageing Mayweather against a novice boxer, all the hype couldn’t hide what it actually was.